This post has no photos. None that I took anyway. Because taking photos is hard, while we navigate badly designed situations.

 One might think this necessitates some mechanism for steadying oneself both in hotel and hospital bathrooms — not to mention a hospital, where people are suffering broken bones already.

 None of the bathrooms had any grab bars or any support.
 In the hotel bathroom the shower area was treacherous, complete with black marble floor on which it is hard to distinguish dry and wet areas, while the bathroom in the orthopaedic hospital had no grab frames around the loo seat.
-This is a picture of the bathroom in the hotel [(c) Cleartrip].

 Can we blame legacy?